Ci2Lab/Causal-Intelligence-Course/README.md

 If you use or adapt material from this course, please cite it as:

-Arghandeh, Reza.
-(2026). *Causal Intelligence Course: From Prediction to Reasoning to Decision Intelligence*.
+Arghandeh, R. (2026). *Causal Intelligence Course: From Prediction to Reasoning to Decision Intelligence*.
 Western Norway University of Applied Sciences (HVL). https://github.com/Ci2Lab/Causal-Intelligence-Course

 ---